ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_cache/redis_mysql_aws.md

 Database changed
 ```

-2. Use the below commands to create a table and insert values into it.
+2. Use the commands below to create a table and insert values into it:

 ```console
 create table book(name char(10),id varchar(10));